Multitenant Applications in Azure

 - Worker Roles that typically process data on the backend of an application.

 - Web Roles that typically act as the frontend for applications.

-- Securing Multitenant Data in SQL Database appropriate per-tenant SQL Server logins.
+- Securing Multitenant Data in SQL Database per-tenant SQL Server logins.

-- Using Azure Tables for Application Resources By specifying a container level access policy, you can the ability to adjust permissions without having to issue new URL's for the resources protected with shared access signatures.
+- Using Azure Tables for Application Resources by specifying a container level access policy, you can have the ability to adjust permissions without having to issue new URL's for the resources protected with shared access signatures.